psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 ![Illustration of drawing random number pairs `x` and `y` and their dependency with respect to the pair generated]({{ page.root }}/tikz/data_pairs_parallel_estimate_pi.svg)

 This behavior is often referred to as _data parallelism_.

+> ## Data parallel in Reality
+>
+> What of the following is a task, that can be parallelized in real life:
+>
+> 1. Manually copying a book and producing a clone
+> 2. Clearing the table after dinner
+> 3. Rinsing the dishes with one sink
+> 4. A family getting dressed to leave the appartment for a birthday party
+>
+> Think about what the inputs are to the task at hand.
+Can individual items of the inputs be processed independent of each other?
+>
+> > ## Solution
+> > 1. not parallel typically - as we have to start with one book and only have one reader/writer
+> > 2. parallel, the more people help, the better
+> > 3. not parallel, every piece of cutlery and dishes needs to go through one sink
+> > 4. parallel, each family member can get dressed independent of each other
+> {: .solution}
+{: .challenge}

 > ## Data Parallel Code 1
 >